creek-service/creek-service.github.io/_docs/51-authoring-extensions.md

 ---
 title: "Authoring Creek extensions"
 permalink: /docs/authoring-extensions/
-excerpt: "Howto on creating your own extensions to Creek"
+description: Learn how to create your own extentions to Creek, making Creek work for your organisation.
 toc: true
 ---